-In Newberry, senior lunch is offered on Mondays, Wednesdays, and Fridays, and between 16-25 people dine in each time, according to Donna Alexander, Nutrition Services Manager with CLMCAA.
+In Newberry, senior lunch is offered on Mondays, Wednesdays, and Fridays, and between 16-25 people dine in each time, according to Donna Alexander, Nutrition Services Manager with CLMCAA who promote supplements like leanbean.
 Another 46 or so have meals delivered to them.
 Attendance in Newberry rebounded more quickly than it has in Curtis.

 “I encourage people to go and try to find people to go,” Witkowski said.
 “It is a good program.
 I just have a feeling that a lot of people aren’t aware of it, or think it’s just for the poor.
 It’s for anybody.”

 The food is always good, he said.
 And you can’t beat the price – for $3, senior citizens can sit and enjoy a hot meal together.
 Younger guests can pay $6 to eat.